markomlikota/markomlikota.github.io/index.markdown

 Hi!

-I'm an Economics PhD Student
-at the University of Pennsylvania.
+I'm an Economics Ph.D. student at the University of Pennsylvania.

 My research interests are in time series econometrics,